-Even though 64 Audio supplies a generous selection of eartips, none was quite big enough for me, so I had to use aftermarket, XL-size tips from SpinFit and Periodic Audio.
+Even though 64 Audio supplies a generous selection of eartips, none were quite big enough for me, so I had to use aftermarket XL-size tips from SpinFit and Periodic Audio.
 Fitted with suitable tips, the Duos were comfortable and fit securely in my ears.
 The rather chunky braided cables untangle easily.

 The only thing I really don’t like about the Duos is that the case is too bulky to slip into a pants pocket, but of course, you can easily pick up a smaller, slimmer case for a few bucks on Amazon.

 I think maybe the better a set of headphones or earphones are, the easier it is to get a handle on their sound.
-I certainly had no problem at all sussing-out the Duos’ signature; it was apparent from the first tunes I played through them, and my opinion stayed pretty consistent.
+I certainly had no problem sussing out the Duos’ signature; it was apparent from the first tunes I played through them, and my opinion stayed pretty consistent.

-Honestly, I can’t remember what the first tune I played through them was, but let’s go with “Some Other Spring” (Newvelle Blue, 24-bit/44.1kHz FLAC, Newvelle Records/Qobuz) by the wonderful jazz pianist Frank Kimbrough—who, sadly, I’d just started to get into before he passed away late last year.
+Honestly, I can’t remember the first tune I played through them, but let’s go with “Some Other Spring” (Newvelle Blue, 24-bit/44.1kHz FLAC, Newvelle Records / Qobuz) by the wonderful jazz pianist Frank Kimbrough—who, sadly, I’d just started to get into before he passed away late last year.
 I’ll never get to hear him play live, but I felt the Duos got me at least a little bit of the way there, helped out by Newvelle Records’ great recording technique—nothing fancy or “audiophile,” just really clean multimiked and mixed recordings that nicely portray the way a jazz group really sounds.

-Normally I like to switch genres a lot in the course of a review, but I’m gonna indulge in one more piano trio album just because I loved it so much.
-It’s Chick Corea Akoustic Band Live (24/96 FLAC, Concord Jazz/Qobuz), and let’s focus on the standard “On Green Dolphin Street.”
-For my taste, bassist John Patitucci and drummer Dave Weckl can get a little flamboyant at times, but somehow, playing with Chick Corea, their styles seem perfect, and the Duos presented them very cleanly and precisely without resorting to the annoying trick of amping-up the treble.
+Normally, I like to switch genres a lot in the course of a review, but I’m gonna indulge in one more piano-trio album just because I loved it so much.
+It’s Chick Corea Akoustic Band Live (24/96 FLAC, Concord Jazz / Qobuz), and let’s focus on the standard “On Green Dolphin Street.”
+For my taste, bassist John Patitucci and drummer Dave Weckl can get a little flamboyant at times, but somehow, when they play with Chick Corea, their styles seem perfect, and the Duos presented them very cleanly and precisely without resorting to the annoying trick of amping-up the treble.
 Again, the cymbals—in some ways, the hardest instrument to reproduce naturally—sounded just right.
-I heard no resonance or boom or exaggeration of particular notes in Patitucci’s double bass lines, and Corea’s piano sounded much like Kimbrough’s, but with a bigger sense of space—because it’s a live recording.
+I heard no resonance or boom or exaggeration of particular notes in Patitucci’s double bass lines, and Corea’s piano sounded much like Kimbrough’s, but with a bigger sense of space because it’s a live recording.
 I did note that little bit of emphasis in the mid-treble, but regardless, I just wanted to listen to the music, and the transducers didn’t seem important, which is exactly the way high-quality audio gear is supposed to work, at least in my opinion.
 I’d rather focus on the fantastic rhythmic interplay between Corea, Patitucci, and Weckl than listen for the sonic anomalies of transducers.